Fallon Connery O'Neill

 Though sometimes written in pubs, my stories are influenced by German Expressionism, as well as classic literature and a genre called JRPG (Japanese role-playing games) acclaimed for narrative depth and character development.
 It was my mother who introduced me to German Expressionist films in my teens.
 She suspected I would be captivated by the 1927 film Metropolis.
 She was right.

 Dante's work forms a thematic backbone in my stories.
-I reference his epic poem Divine Comedy many times in Geist Prelude.
+I reference his epic poem Divine Comedy in Geist Prelude.
 Geist refers to the spirit of an individual or group.
-Prelude, naturally, indicates that this first novel is the start of something bigger.
-It's the first tale in The Geist Trilogy.
+Prelude indicates that the first novel was the start of something bigger.

-Below you will find a flip book of the opening two chapters of my book.
+Below you will find a flip book of the opening two chapters of Geist: Prelude.
 You can flip through the pages by using the discreet arrow on your right.
 Make the font bigger by tapping into the zoom option below the flip book.